brentmulligan/freshdesk/README.md

 # Freshdesk

-This is a work in progress and not yet intended for production usage.
+This is a work in progress and not intended for production usage.

+***

+This gem borrows pretty heavily (format & general boilerplate stuff) from the Stripe Ruby bindings.